Back to Blog

 Mistake 1: Accepting the First Offer

 The first offer is almost never the best offer.
-Companies budget for negotiation — the initial number is typically 10-20% below what they're willing to pay.
+Companies typically budget for negotiation, and the initial number often has room to move.

-Yet studies show that over 50% of candidates accept the first offer without negotiating.
+Yet many candidates accept the first offer without negotiating.
 Why?
-Fear of seeming greedy, anxiety about the offer being rescinded, or simply not knowing that negotiation is expected.
+Fear of seeming greedy, worry about the offer being rescinded, or simply not knowing that negotiation is expected.
+If you feel like you're in a weak position, our guide on how to negotiate salary when you think you have no leverage walks through strategies that still work.

 Offers are almost never rescinded because a candidate negotiates respectfully.
-If a company pulls an offer because you asked for more, that's a red flag about the company's culture.
+If a company pulls an offer because you asked for more, that tells you something important about how they treat employees.

 Mistake 2: Not Knowing Your Market Value

-Walking into a negotiation without data is like playing poker without looking at your cards.
-You need to know what the market pays for your role, experience level, and location.
+Walking into a negotiation without data means you're guessing.
+You need to know what the market pays for your role, experience level, and location before you can make a credible ask.

 The fix: Research compensation using multiple sources: